-Even if your big run starts on the first day of your retirement at no day or time in particular, with ballcap and water bottle in hand, sooner or later you’re going to have to deal with the fact that it will take many days to travel almost 3000 miles, and you’ll have to eat, gas up, bathe and sleep somewhere.
+Even if your big run starts on the first day of your retirement at no day or time in particular, with ballcap and water bottle in hand, sooner or later you’re going to have to deal with the fact that it will take many days to travel almost 3000 miles, and you’ll have to eat, gas up the van or RV or repair your supply stroller, and bathe and sleep somewhere.

 Which means budgeting time and money.

 Technically these happen before you start your run.
 That said, before you plan on setting foot outside the door, make sure you’ve set aside time to:

 - Scout the route for road closures, detours, dangerous sections or hazards

 - Check historical weather to make sure you won’t freeze or bake!

 - Do dry runs along the route in the environment you’ll face on the run

 - Modify your route based on scouting and dry runs

 Speaking strictly for my own effort, this took me almost a year.
 The good news was that during that year, I could badger away on the route at night without sacrificing my work output during the day.

 sure, you can skip some of these, but that comes with a cost: having to reroute, buy supplies you didn’t think you needed, or add days because you either didn’t realize how tough your route was or you just plain wore out your feet.